 After their gig the Philippinoes like to go skate-boarding at midnight down on the beach road.
 It’s their new craze, and a great way to wind down.
 They’ll come up to my terrace for a while before heading for one of their skating haunts, and by that time I’m usually ready to crash.
 And not ready to deal with the cops up at the viewpoint, who know the musoes and wave them through, but don’t know me.

 Once in a while I’ve joined them in the daytime, though.
 On the road through Kata there’s a stripped-out commercial space, formerly a restaurant, that’s been turned into a little skate park since the pandemic shut it down, and I sometimes find them there when I’m on my way to the beach for a swim.
-It’s a good vibe, with loud music on, the whirr of wheels and bumps and grinds, and Mia rolling spliffs in the afternoon.
-Sasha turns up as well, and Kittiya and Megan are there and Yam of course, so it’s almost the whole original Jamrock crew.
+It’s a good vibe, with loud music on, the whirr of wheels and bumps and swooshes, and Mia rolling spliffs in the afternoon.
+Sasha turns up as well, and Kittiya and Megan are there and Yam of course, so it’s almost the whole original Jamrock crew, camped out under the rubber trees for the first lockdown.
 I’m feeling blessed as I mooch around watching my young friends and looking at the street-art that fills the concrete walls.
 I’m interested to find this figure that looks very much like Santa Muerte — Holy Death, Saint Death.

-Recently I’ve been intrigued by references to this cult, which is reported to be the world’s fastest-growing religion, or religious movement, a heresy of Catholicism with its origins in Mexico but its appeal increasingly widespread.
-Huge crowds gather at private altars in the slums of Mexico City to make offerings to her, to pray for healing or protection, and buy icons and paraphernalia.
+Recently I’ve been intrigued by references to this cult, which is reported to be the world’s fastest-growing religion, or religious movement, a heresy of Catholicism with its origins in Mexico but an increasingly widespread appeal.
+Huge crowds gather at private altars in the suburbs of Mexico City to make offerings to her, to pray for healing or protection, and buy icons and paraphernalia.

 I’m staring at Our Lady of the Shadows and trying to decipher the ribbon legend when Kyle comes over to bump my fist and see if I’ve got a cigarette.